massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 12. Note on CFU Values

-Although the initial project description refers to standard CFU values (6 for exams and 3 for seminars), the simulated dataset includes heterogeneous CFU values (6, 9, 12 for exams and 2–3 for seminars).
+The simulated dataset includes heterogeneous CFU values (6, 9, 12 for exams and 2–3 for seminars).
 This choice reflects realistic variability across university courses and directly affects the formulation of credit and time constraints in the optimization problem.

 <br>